-V. Market price differential at the farm gate Market price differential is calculated according to the price gap method: difference between the Producer price (at farm gate) (carcass equiv.) and the Reference price (at farm gate).
-VI.
-Reference prices at the farm gate (including the definition of the margin) Average F.o.b. export unit price of whole poultry, fresh or chilled (HS 020710) from China to the world.
-Domestic wholesale prices are not readily available for commodities in Viet Nam.
+Poultry: Average F.o.b. export unit price of whole poultry, fresh or chilled (HS 020710) from China to the world.
+[5] Eggs: Average farm gate price for eggs in China.
+[6] VIII.
+Margins Marketing margins: Domestic wholesale prices are not readily available for commodities in Viet Nam.
 Consequently marketing margins (the cost of transport from the farm gate to the place of processing and processing costs) were established in consultation with Vietnamese officials and experts.
-For poultry, it is assumed that the marketing margin, expressed as a percentage of the farm gate price, remains at the same level over the whole period.
+For 9 of the 12 MPS commodities (rice, natural rubber, maize, cashew nuts, pepper, tea, beef, pig meat and poultry), it is assumed that the marketing margin, expressed as a percentage of the farm gate price, remains at the same level over the whole period.
 Consequently, its equivalent in absolute terms varies depending on the level of farm gate price in a given year.
-The constant marketing margin is 15% for poultry.
-The absolute value of the margin in a given year is subtracted from the border reference price.
-Port charges and transportation costs (between Viet Nam's border and domestic wholesale markets): were developed in consultation with Vietnamese officials and usually expressed as a percentage of the border reference price: 3% for poultry.
-This percentage has been converted into an absolute value and added to the CIF price.
-Sources: COMTRADE database.
+The constant marketing margins vary from product to product: 30% for natural rubber; 22% for pepper; 17% for pig meat; 16% for cashew nuts and maize; 15% for poultry; 13% for tea; 7.5% for rice; and 6.4% for beef.
+For coffee beans, a constant marketing margin of USD 17/tonne is used.
+For all products, the absolute value of the margin in a given year is subtracted from the border reference price.
+Marketing margins are not applied for the calculation of the Market Price Differential for sugar cane and eggs as for the former domestic wholesale prices are used for price comparison and for the latter China's farm gate prices are compared directly with Viet Nam's farm gate prices.
+Port charges and transportation costs (between Viet Nam's border and domestic wholesale markets): were developed in consultation with Vietnamese officials and usually expressed as a percentage of the border reference price: 4.2% for rice; 4% for sugar cane; 3% for pig meat and poultry; 2% for natural rubber and maize; 1.6% for beef; 1.5% for tea; 0.3% for cashew nuts; and 0.16% for pepper.
+These percentages have been converted into absolute values and added to the CIF price for imported and subtracted from the FOB price for exported commodities.
+A constant port charge and transportation cost of USD 6/tonne is used for coffee beans.
+Port charges and transportation costs are not applied for the calculation of Market Price Differential for eggs as Viet Nam's farm gate prices are compared with farm gate prices in China, thus adjustments are not needed.
+Sources: